IBM-Bluemix-Docs/go/configuration.md

   ```
   {: codeblock}

-Now your application can be implemented in any runtime-environment by abstracting the differences that are introduced from different Cloud compute providers.
+Now your app can be implemented in any runtime-environment by abstracting the differences that are introduced from different Cloud compute providers.

 ### Filtering the values for tags and labels
 {: #go-filter-creds}